charmed-kubernetes/kubernetes-docs/pages/k8s/cni-multus.md

 toc: False
 ---

-[Multus][multus] is a CNI plugin for Kubernetes that enables attaching multiple network interfaces to pods.
+[Multus][multus] is a CNI plugin for Kubernetes which enables attaching multiple network interfaces to pods.
 Multus support for **Charmed Kubernetes** is provided by the Multus charm, which must be deployed into a Kubernetes model in Juju.